isovector/reasonablypolymorphic.com/wip/elm-is-wrong.markdown

 >
 > 13│ derivingOrd : Enum t a -> Ord (Enum t a) a
 >                   ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+>

 ...uh oh.
 We've broken Elm!
 The issue is that `{a | b = c}` is strictly record *update* syntax -- it requires `a` to *already have* a `b` field.
 There is no corresponding syntax to *add* fields -- not even if `a` is polymorphic and we don't know that it *doesn't* have field `b`.

+*Prima facie*, it's reasonable to stop here and think to ourselves, "oh, well I guess we can't do this -- there's probably a good reason."
+Regrettably, there is not a good reason.
+Nothing we've done so far is an unreasonable expectation of the type-checker; in fact, the only thing in our way is the parser.
+To reiterate, all we're missing is the ability to add fields to a record.

+[So I filed a bug][bug].

+As it turns out, [Elm used to support this feature][failhard], but it was removed because "pretty much no one ever used field addition or deletion."
+Forgive me for being pedantic here, let's look at some statistics.
+At time of writing, there are [119 people who write Elm on GitHub][users], who had written a total of [866 repositories][notmany] before this feature was removed.

+119 people[^2] failing to find a use-case for a bleeding-edge new feature shouldn't be an extreme surprise to anyone, especially given that they had no guidance from the original authors on how to use this feature.
+Furthermore, the first mention of an open-union type facility (essentially what we're trying to implement here) I can find reference to [was published in 2013][effects] -- not a huge amount of time to work its way into the cultural memeplex.

+[^2]: Of whom, we can assume the majority are web-programmers, and, by association, that Elm's is likely the strongest type-system to which they have been exposed.

+My bug was closed with the explanation "[I don't want to readd this feature.][closed]" If I sound salty about this, it's because I am.
+Here's why:

+The thing that separates good programmers from OK ones is the ability to which they can develop abstractions.
+From the [best][boost] [programmers][lens] we get [libraries][jquery], and the rest of us write applications that use those libraries.
+The reason we have libraries is to fix holes in the standard library, and to allow us to accomplish things we otherwise couldn't.

+Elm takes a very peculiar stance on libraries.
+Libraries which don't have the blessing of Czaplicki himself [allegedly aren't allowed to be published][wat].

+What.
+The.
+Fuck.

+But I digress.
+Libraries exist to overcome shortcomings of the language.
+It's okay to make library authors do annoying, heavy-lifting so that users don't have to.
+Which is why I'm particularly salty about the whole "we couldn't figure out a use for it" thing.

+Elm doesn't have typeclasses, and doesn't have a first-class solution in their interim.
+Instead, the naive approach requires a linear amount of boilerplate *per-use*, which is developer time being wasted continually reinventing the wheel.
+If Elm's syntax supported it, we could solve this problem once and for all, put it in a library somewhere, get Czaplicki's explicit go-ahead, and be done with it.
+But we can't.

+In the worst case, given $n$ typeclasses, the naive solution requires $O(n)$ additional witnesses to be passed around at every function call.
+The proposal presented in this essay would bring this boilerplate to $O(1)$.
+Definitely an improvement.

+But here's the most deplorable state of affairs.
+Trying to power through with our witness approach *and retain type-safety while doing it* requires in a super-exponential amount of code to be written.
+Let's see why:

+Given $n$ typeclasses, there are $2^n$ different combinations of having-them-or-not.
+Let's group these sets by size -- ie. how many typeclasses they contain -- and assume we only need to lift from size $k$ to size $k+1$.
+In this case, we're left with $2^{n-1}n$ separate lifting functions we need to write in order to add any typeclass to any set of other typeclasses.
+Notice that this is not a worst-case, this is the exact solution to that problem.
+This is just the number of functions.
+Since each lift is required to explicitly reimplement all of the existing typeclasses, it grows at $O(n)$, giving us a tight upper bound on the amount of code we need to write in order to achieve type-safety and witness compacting.
+Ready for it?

+$O(2^{n-1}n^2)$

+That function grows so quickly it's no longer super-exponential.
+It's officially reached a new level: super-duper-exponential.
+And the worst part is that it's *all* boilerplate that we know how to write (because we already did it), but aren't allowed to because Czaplicki can't find a use-case for this feature.

+Hey!
+I found one!
+Pick me!
+Pick me!